 gcloud command-line tool

-For this tutorial, you need to enable the Cloud Pub/Sub API on your project as the sample application uses the Pub/Sub API to receive messages from the Pub/Sub topic:
+For this tutorial, you need to enable the Pub/Sub API and Resource Manager API on your project:

 Create a container cluster